Saptarshi-Nag189/omniscience_pro/prompts.md

 {prompt}

 SOURCE HANDLING RULES:
-1. Use CONVERSATION HISTORY for context on follow-up questions
-2. Academic research results are authoritative
+1. Academic research results are authoritative
    - Prefer them when answering
    - Do NOT invent citations or papers
-3. Web search results are noisy
+2. Web search results are noisy
    - Use ONLY results that directly answer the question
    - Ignore tangential or low-quality sources
-4. If none of the sources sufficiently answer the question:
+3. If none of the sources sufficiently answer the question:
    - Say so explicitly
    - Do NOT speculate or fill gaps
+4. Conversation history is CONTEXTUAL ONLY
+   - Use it to understand follow-up intent
+   - It must NOT override factual sources
+5. Do NOT merge conclusions from unrelated sources
+   - If sources disagree, state the disagreement
+   - Do NOT average, guess, or reconcile without evidence

 RESPONSE RULES:
 - Clearly separate conclusions from evidence